PerimeterX/envite/README.md

 ENVITE is quite close to testcontainers.
 It allows you to either write Go, or use YAML files to describe your env.
 It can be used as a Go library, or as a CLI tool directly without actually writing code.

-ENVITE is designed around running seamlessly inside and outside docker containers, to allow simple debugging of components you currently work on, while running all the rest in containers, connecting everything fluently, and providing you with the best tooling to manage and monitor the entire environment.
+ENVITE is designed around running seamlessly inside and outside docker containers.
+This allows simple debugging of components you currently work on, while running all the rest in containers.
+It connects everything fluently, and provides the best tooling to manage and monitor the entire environment.
+You'll see it in action in a minute.

 At this point, you will have to manage ENVITE files/code separately from your production environment, but we do want to add support to read directly from Helm and Kustomize files to allow maintaining only one copy of production env.